 Experts are calling for the Government to set out a new and ambitious vision of childhood and education to support children, young people and their families to recover from the impact of COVID-19, with #ChildrenAtTheHeart.

-Anna Feuchtwang, Chief Executive of the National Children’s Bureau, said: "The pandemic has affected every single child in the country, causing untold disruption to their education, development and welfare.
+Anna Feuchtwang, Chief Executive of the National Children’s Bureau, said: “The pandemic has affected every single child in the country, causing untold disruption to their education, development and welfare.
 Children with disabilities, those suffering from trauma, and the millions living in poverty have been hit the hardest.
-Yet the money promised to help their recovery falls far short, and sends the message to struggling families that they simply aren’t a priority for the Government.
-As well as making up lost ground in education, we have to fight for a better deal for our children, one that protects their mental health, secures them adequate support services, and overcomes the devastating effects of poverty.
-The breadth of organisations calling for government to realise this is too wide-reaching to ignore."
+Yet the money promised to help their recovery falls far short and sends the message to struggling families that they simply aren’t a priority for the Government.
+As well as making up lost ground in education, we have to fight for a better deal for our children, one that protects their mental health secures them adequate support services, and overcomes the devastating effects of poverty.
+The breadth of organisations calling for the government to realise this is too wide-reaching to ignore.”

 Jonathan Broadbery, Director of Policy and Communications at NDNA said: “Children have missed out on so much during the pandemic and this has had the biggest impact on our youngest children.
 Many have now lived large parts of their lives under lockdown conditions, missing out on time with wider family or playing and learning with children of their own age.